 "When you train these large muscles, it promotes the release of hormones that help build lean muscle mass," she says.
 "This helps maximize your results for all the other muscle groups."

 But the muscles involved are not only legs — glutes, quads and hamstrings as mentioned above, plus the muscles in your calves — but other muscles groups as well.
-For example, during back squats, your glutes and hamstrings are worked, but also your upper-back muscles because you need to support a barbell.
+For example, back squats work your quads, glutes and hamstrings, but also your core and upper-back muscles, because you need to support a barbell.

 "Having a strong lower body also helps with most other physical activities, such as running, biking and sports, and it can also help you to be less prone to injury," Mathews says.